 Most of the world trades with the EU on WTO terms.

-Correct.
-Of 135 non-EU members of the World Trade Organisation, 58 currently trade with the EU under negotiated trade terms.
-The rest (77) trade under WTO terms.
+Incorrect.
+Of 135 non-EU full members of the World Trade Organisation, 58 currently trade with the EU under negotiated trade terms, and another 47 have preferential access to EU markets.

 Israel, Singapore, India, Hong Kong and the U.S. trade with the EU under WTO terms.

 Incorrect.
 Israel has a trade agreement with the EU.
 Also, while Singapore currently trades with the EU under WTO terms, it has reached a trade agreement with the EU that now needs approval by the European Parliament and Council.